Utkanutkan/itoppdemo/index.md

 ![image](/assets/images/truandtrace.jpg)
 ```

-### Interacting with the Blockchain: User Interface and API
+### Interacting with the Blockchain: User Interface, API and Transactions

 The user can submit transactions either through user interface or through API.
 Use interface provides user a contextual view of the information.
 The user interface calls the same API.